 - This mountain can also be approached from Lake Eaton Campground, just be aware that it's a much longer hike and there is a day-use fee to park there.

 - Owl's Head is a moderately difficult hike.
 If you're new to hiking, consider trying one of the Tupper Lake Triad mountains first.

 Atop the mountain's tallest summit is a 35-foot-tall fire tower that was erected in 1919, replacing the original wooden one.
 The tower then became inactive in the 1970s, but with the help of volunteers it has been restored and is open to the public.
 Owls Head also has outstanding views from the summit cliffs, if climbing a tower is not your cup of tea.

-The trail starts out climbing right from the start as it makes its way up through an open hardwood forest.
-It doesn’t take too long before the trail begins to moderate and follow a course through a draw of two adjoining ridges.
+The trail begins climbing right from the start as it makes its way up through an open hardwood forest.
+The route soon becomes more moderate, though, as it follows a draw between two adjoining ridges.
 An attractive wet area with a long boardwalk is located in this area.

 After a mile or so there's a three-way intersection with a trail that goes about 4 miles straight toward Lake Eaton.
 Turn left here to continue up Owls Head.
 From this point the trail remains pretty easy for another mile, then it begins to climb steadily as it commits to gaining elevation.
 The long section of climbing gradually mellows out in a col between two of the smaller peaks on Owls Head.
 The trail descends off this high ridge for a short distance as it enters a shallow valley at the base of the true summit.
 The site of the fire observer’s cabin, of which only the concrete footers and a pail remain, are in a magnificent white birch stand in this valley.

 The final push to the summit is very steep with a bit of slab rock and tall steps to negotiate.
 The steepness doesn't last long, and the trail levels off before the base of the fire tower comes into view.